 Chocolate is made from thoroughly refined cacao beans.
 The beans are normally picked from the Theobroma cacao, a tropical tree.
 Cacao beans are usually fermented and later dried before they are roasted and grounded.
 The end product is a smooth solid fat, chocolate liquor, and cocoa butter.
-It is the refining process that determines the amount chocolate liquor and cocoa butter that the chocolate will contain.
-Note that artificial fillers, as well as other ingredients, are sometimes added to create various types of chocolate.
+It is the refining process that determines the amount chocolate liquor and cocoa butter it will contain.
+Note that artificial fillers, as well as other ingredients, are sometimes added to create various types of chocolates.

 Quick Facts about Chocolate

-• The consumption of chocolate in high amounts has always been linked to hypertension, heart disease, and diabetes.
+- The consumption in high amounts has always been linked to hypertension, heart disease, and diabetes.

-• It’s believed that chocolate has high amounts of antioxidants.
+- It’s believed that it has high amounts of antioxidants.

-• Those who want to lose weight or manage weight should only eat chocolate in moderate amounts.
+- Those who want to lose weight or manage weight should only eat in moderate amounts.

 Chocolate comes in various forms and varieties.
 They are used to make different chocolate-based products including chocolate bars, chips, cookies, smoothies etc. These varieties have different nutrition content because of how they are made and the ingredients they contain.
 The main types of chocolate include: